privy-io/auth-demo/README.md

 This is a simple browser and mobile optimized demo of Privy Auth.

 ## Useful Code Snippets
-Here, we outline the specific integration points with Privy Auth in this demo app.
+These are the specific points of integration:

 ### `pages/_app.tsx`
 - The `PrivyProvider` is our top-level component in the hierarchy.